 Christmas was the deadline in my mind.

-This birthday will be my last year of my thirties, the last year I gave myself to have another bub, and we are really quite happy as we are..but maybe I should just see how I feel at Easter, I’d still be birthing before I was 40 after all.
-I guess I’ll have to get back to you on this one. xxx
+This birthday will be the last year of my thirties, the last year I gave myself to have another bub, and we are really quite happy as we are..but maybe I should just see how I feel at Easter, I’d still be birthing before I was 40 after all.
+I guess I’ll have to get back to you on this third child situation. xxx